Date: Thursday, October 10th

 - Network with your peers

-- Learn directly from fraud experts at Javelin Research, Federal Reserve Board and Guardian Analytics
+- Learn directly from fraud experts at Javelin Research, Federal Reserve Bank of Boston and Guardian Analytics

 - Participate interactively in defining a common fraud taxonomy to enhance fraud detection & prevention